liguowang/cpgtools/README.md

 ### <a name="p2.2"></a>Part 2.2: proportion value
 In bisulfite sequencing (RRBS or WGBS), the methylation level of a particular CpG or region can be represented by "proportion".
-We define proportion value as **two non-negative integers separated by comma (",") withe the first integer representing "number of methylated reads" and the second integer representing "number of total reads"**. for example:
+We define proportion value as **two non-negative integers separated by comma (",")** with the first integer representing "number of methylated reads" and the second integer representing "number of total reads". for example:

 ```text
 0/10,1/27,2/159		#All these three proportions values indicated a hypo-methylated CpG or locus,